Wastewater Treatment Plants: Bacteriological Testing

 Remote facilities in the state unable to meet the 6-hour hold time requirement have other options.
-For information about in-house labs or alternate sampling and laboratory testing methods , please contact your local Small Business and Local Government representative or call our confidential hotline number at 800-447-2827.
+For information about in-house labs or , please contact your local Small Business and Local Government representative or call our confidential hotline number at 800-447-2827.

 Calculating and Reporting Bacterial Test Results

 When reporting bacteria concentration (E.coli or Enterocci), the unit of measure required on the discharge monitoring report (DMR) are expressed in either colony forming units (CFU) or most probable number (MPN) of bacteria per 100 milliliters effluent.

 Daily average bacteria concentration

 The daily average bacteria concentration is a geometric mean of values for the effluent samples collected in a calendar month.

 If specified, the 7-day average for bacteria is the geometric mean of the values for all effluent samples collected during a calendar week.

 The geometric mean shall be determined by calculating the nth root of the product of all measurements made in a calendar month, where n equals the number of measurements made; or, computed as the antilogarithm of the arithmetic mean of logarithms of all measurements made in a calendar month.
 For any measurement of bacteria equaling zero, a substituted value of one shall be made for input into either computation method.

 Geometric Mean = (N1 * N2 * N3...)(1/Count)